radolan71/records_api/README.md

 ## Shorcuts used

 - This project uses serverless framework to provision and deploy, instead of Terradorm or Cloudformation to provision and a proper pipeline to deploy.
-- This API runs usin Lambda for computing instead of ECS or EC2.
+- This API runs using Lambda for computing instead of ECS or EC2.
+Colds starts can be solved by using Provisioned Concurrency.
 - Basic authentication is implemented.

 ## Arquitecture